TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Introduction/Index.rst

 =======

-This manual was originally written by Kasper Skårhøj and is now kept up to date by the Documentation Team and the TYPO3 community.
+This manual was originally written by Kasper Skårhøj and is now kept up to date by the TYPO3 community.

-The section on :ref:`migrating to Composer <migrate-to-composer>` was added by Albrecht Köhnlein (July 2018).
+The chapter :ref:`migrate-to-composer` was added by Albrecht Köhnlein (July 2018).
+Some of the information in that chapter was later moved to :ref:`composer-working-with`.

 .. _feedback:
 .. _contribute: